A Man in Black Sweatshirt Holding Rolled Money While Handcuffed

 Persuasion is about injecting your ideas and thoughts into something or someone, without being overly aggressive or pushy, thus turning someone off.

 Manipulation is about control.
 It’s a hybrid version of persuasion, but with malicious intentions based on deception and not being forthright, ultimately leaving the recipient in danger or peril.
-Most people unfortunately feel that they are one and the same, but that couldn’t be further from the truth.
+Most people unfortunately feel that they are the same, but that couldn’t be further from the truth.

-Many believe that in order to be persuasive, you must’ve been born with it.
-And this is true.
+Many believe that to be persuasive, you must’ve been born with it (and this is slightly true).
 With that lies the beauty to it all, as you were born with it.
-Anyone can do this.

 • Milk